plentymarkets/docs-raw/plentyInterface/Item.md

     <tbody><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>id</td>
-            <td>The row id of the table plenty_item_variation_market_status.</td>
+            <td>The row ID of the table plenty_item_variation_market_status</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>variationId</td>
-            <td>The id of the variation.</td>
+            <td>The ID of the variation</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/float">float</a></td>
             <td>marketId</td>
-            <td>The id of the marketplace.</td>
+            <td>The ID of the market</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>accountId</td>
-            <td>The id of the marketplace account.</td>
+            <td>The ID of the market account</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/string">string</a></td>
             <td>initialSku</td>
             <td>The initial SKU of the variation.
-The initial SKU can not be modified even if you make changes to the variation SKU.
-It is possible, however, to reset the variation SKU to the initial SKU.</td>
+The initial SKU cannot be modified even if the variation SKU is changed.
+However, it is possible to reset the variation SKU to the initial SKU.</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/string">string</a></td>
             <td>sku</td>
             <td>The SKU of the variation.
-The SKU is adjustable but may not exist twice for the combination maketId and acoountId.</td>
+The SKU is adjustable but may not exist twice for the combination of market Id and account Id.</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/bool">bool</a></td>
             <td>isActive</td>